 She’s still in that “half time” phase until mid-June.
 I suppose a pandemic is a good reason to delay things a little as she works in healthcare.

-The realtime progress highlights something that I think is a bit different about our writing on TicTocLife compared to other places.
+The real-time progress highlights something that I think is a bit different about our writing on TicTocLife compared to other places.
 We’re telling the story of the transition, as it happens, into early retirement.
-Our mistakes, thought processes, and wins will all be exposed as they happen.
-It’s valuable to us to have a record, in the moment, of our expectations and unknowns—to see how this early retirement plan shapes up to reality.
+Our mistakes thought processes, and wins will all be exposed as they happen.
+It’s valuable to us to have a record, at the moment, of our expectations and unknowns—to see how this early retirement plan shapes up to reality.

 Moving from full-time to part-time work

-I made the work transition some years ago.
+I asked myself “why do people work?” long ago, moving my focus to creation rather than money.
 Technically, I left my last full-time position late in 2011, closing in on nine years ago.
-While I’ve certainly had days stretching into the wee hours operating a couple businesses since then, it looks more like The 4-Hour Workweek2 in the past year.
+While I’ve certainly had days stretching into the wee hours operating a couple of businesses since then, it looks more like The 4-Hour Workweek2 in the past year.

-Jenni negotiated to remain in a position with a near half-time schedule through mid-June (June update: things started a little early!).
+Jenni negotiated to remain in a position with a near half-time schedule through mid-June (June update: the full-time to part-time transition started a little early!).
 She’ll retain her health insurance and benefits until then.
 Even at half-time, we’ll have many more late morning strolls and leisurely breakfasts together while things continue to wind down.
-After that, I assume it’s nothing but pajamas, cheerios, and video games.
+After that, I assume it’s nothing but pajamas, cheerios, and video games (mostly the video games that are good for you, I hope!).

 Trading compensation for work that matters